 - Content area curriculum resources

-At the high school level, EL courses and support are offered for students at the Entering, Emerging, Developing, Expanding, and Bridging levels (See WIDA Performance Definitions) of English proficiency.
+At the high school level, English Learner (EL) courses and support are offered for students at the Entering, Emerging, Developing, Expanding, and Bridging levels (See WIDA Performance Definitions) of English proficiency.
 All courses include instruction in the four domains of listening, speaking, reading, and writing with an emphasis on academic language and skills.
 Technology tools for academic success are also taught at all levels.

 Classes include EL 1 for levels 1 through 3, EL 2 for level 4, and EL 3 for level 5.
 Academic Skills, a workshop style course emphasizing the skills needed for academic success and providing content area support is also offered.
 In addition, a sheltered Social Studies class, Cultural Literacy, is offered for EL students.
 The curriculum focuses on government, citizenship and current events.
 Reading, writing, listening, speaking and academic skills are also taught.